 Matcha has been added to lattes, lemonade, ice cream, smoothies, cocktails, candy, custards and baked goods.
 We can't confirm that matcha makes these items healthier.
 But we can dream, can’t we?
 Here are the best places in L.A. to go green and get your matcha fix.

-Bea Bea's, an understated breakfast and lunch spot in a Burbank shopping center that's close to the Warner Bros ranch, is known for its outrageous pancake, waffle, and French toast concoctions.
-The Green Tea Monster is among the top pancake orders - a stack of three plate-size matcha green tea pancakes are filled with white chocolate chips, and topped with green tea mascarpone, powdered sugar, and a large mound of house made whipped cream.
+Bea Bea's is well-known for its outrageous pancake, waffle and French toast concoctions.
+The Green Tea Monster is among the top pancake orders - a stack of three plate-size matcha green tea pancakes are filled with white chocolate chips, and topped with green tea mascarpone, powdered sugar, and a large mound of house-made whipped cream.
 Don’t forget the maple syrup served on the side.
 Bea Bea's also serves up a mighty fine green tea latte.

 353 N. Pass Ave., Burbank

-Matcha drinks and donuts star alongside other food and drink items at Café Dulce, the popular eatery with two locations in Downtown LA: Little Tokyo and ROW DTLA.
-There is an extensive matcha bar menu with a hot and cold drinks.
+Matcha drinks and donuts star alongside other food and drink items at Café Dulce, the popular eatery with locations in Little Tokyo, ROW DTLA, USC Village and Vernon.
+There is an extensive matcha bar menu with hot and cold drinks.
 The blueberry latte, either hot or cold, is a favorite.
 On the sweet side, the green tea donut filled with vanilla custard is a definite must!
 Find it alongside other donut flavors, including bacon and fruity pebbles.

 Hamasaku is a sophisticated sushi restaurant located in a West L.A. corner strip mall.
-Hamasaku is owned by Creative Artists’ Agency co-founder and current venture capitalist, Michael Ovitz, whose Japanese art collection graces the restaurant's modern walls.
+Hamasaku is owned by Creative Artists’ Agency co-founder Michael Ovitz, whose Japanese art collection graces the restaurant's modern walls.
 In addition to stunning dishes, the can't-miss dessert is the Matcha Budino— a blend of matcha green tea and white chocolate topped with a dollop of whipped cream and raspberries.
-The Salted Caramel Budino you’ve seen all over town has nothing on this one.

 11043 Santa Monica Blvd., Los Angeles